 “Faking depends on a measure of complicity between the perpetrator and the victim, who together conspire to believe what they don’t believe and to feel what they are incapable of feeling…” so Roger Scrutton writes for the BBC: “Anyone can lie.
 Faking, by contrast, is an achievement.
 To fake things you have to take people in, yourself included.
 The liar can pretend to be shocked when his lies are exposed, but the fake really is shocked when he is exposed, since he had created around himself a community of trust, of which he himself was a member.
 Understanding this phenomenon is, it seems to me, integral to understanding how a high culture works, and how it can become corrupted."

 Potemkin was a Russian general who built façades of villages, cut-out pictures, fake fronts painted like wealthy peasant houses.
-This was to fool Catherine the Great as she rode by in her carriage, when she toured the country to see the nation’s wealth… and so large sums from the treasury went down Potemkin's pocket.
+The aim was to fool Catherine the Great riding by in her carriage, as she toured the country to see the nation’s wealth… and so large sums from the treasury went into Potemkin's pocket.
 Some Canadians are now waltzing the Potemkin, their paper dolls snipped by assistants paid minimum wage while the stars pocket handfuls of tax dollars; their façades then ‘enrich’ Canada’s status overseas, or so it seems to the simple-minded, when really it brings us the scorn of the illuminati.
 Raising the roof, tearing down a wall, placing a convenience store in a museum or recreating a beauty parlour in an art gallery, these are neither art nor original, they're just a horrible waste of art funding.
-The cloth woven on the Emperor’s loom unravels, even when we assent to deception... for lack of courage and a failure of responsible scholarship.
+The cloth woven on the Emperor’s loom unravels, especially when we assent to deception... for lack of courage and a failure of responsible scholarship.

-The National Gallery's marketing budget can raise a curator’s brand at institutional expense but it doesn’t do much for Canadian art even when “the trash had been declared art by experts”, as Dario Gamboni wrote in The Death of Art.
+The National Gallery's marketing budget can raise a curator’s brand at institutional expense but it doesn’t do much for Canadian art.
+Even when the trash had been declared art by experts, as Dario Gamboni wrote in The Death of Art.
 Any curator can say that trash is art, for who dares question them?
-What if we insisted that trash is not art?
+We can now prove with well-documented science of psychology that trash is not art.

 Quis custodiet ipsos custodes? is a Latin phrase found in the work of the Roman poet Juvenal from his Satires (Satire VI, lines 347, 8).
 It is literally translated as “Who will guard the guards themselves?”
 Who will save Canadian art?